secmon-as-code/alertchain/pkg/action/github/README.md

 }
 ```

-- `app_id` (number, required): The app_id field specifies the ID of the GitHub App.
+- `app_id` (number, required): Specifies the ID of the GitHub App.
-- `install_id` (number, required): The install_id field specifies the installation ID of the GitHub account to run the action.
+- `install_id` (number, required): Specifies the installation ID of the GitHub account where the action will be executed.
-- `owner` (string, required): The owner field specifies the owner name of the GitHub account to run the action.
+- `owner` (string, required): Specifies the owner name of the GitHub account where the action will be executed.
-- `repo` (string, required): The repo field specifies the repository name of the GitHub account to run the action.
+- `repo` (string, required): Specifies the repository name of the GitHub account where the action will be executed.
-- `secret_private_key` (string, required): The private_key field specifies the private key of the GitHub App.
+- `secret_private_key` (string, required): Specifies the private key of the GitHub App.
-- `assignee` (string, optional): Specify the GitHub user to be assigned.
+- `assignee` (string, optional): Specifies the GitHub user to be assigned to the issue.
-- `labels` (array of strings, optional): Specify the labels.
+- `labels` (array of strings, optional): Specifies the labels to be applied to the issue.

 Note: If you wish to use `assignee` or `labels`, the GitHub App must also have `Read and Write` permissions for `Content`.